-During the war Rachel and her mother were placed under house arrest in Kazakhstan as enemies of the regime, thus escaping the Holocaust.
-Upon their liberation they returned to ?ód?.
+During the war, Rachel and her mother were placed under house arrest in Kazakhstan as enemies of the Soviet regime, thus escaping the Holocaust.
+Upon their liberation they returned to Lódz.
 The family fled Poland and emigrated to France, where they settled in 1948.
 Menuha Ram and Moishe Waldman took an active role in the cultural vitality that marked the post-war period, turning Paris into the heart of Yiddish culture across Europe.

-Rachel Ertel soon focused her energies on literature, her passion for which, inherited from her forebears, was further strengthened by her frequent visits to the Guy Patin Center (opened by the Rothschild family).
-This establishment enabled writers, poets and painters alike to congregate in a very dynamic and stimulating environment.
-Among the many intellectuals who had come from the United States to Paris were H. Leivick (1886–1962), Jacob Glatstein (1896–1971) and Melech Ravitch (1893–1976).
+Rachel Ertel soon focused her energies on literature, a passion inherited from her forebears andr strengthened by frequent visits to the Guy Patin Center (opened by the Rothschild family).
+This establishment enabled writers, poets, and painters alike to congregate in a dynamic and stimulating environment.
+Among the many intellectuals who had come from the United States to Paris were H. Leivick (1886–1962), Jacob Glatstein (1896–1971), and Melech Ravitch (1893–1976).

 A holder of the French title of Agrégée in English literature, Rachel Ertel pursued all of her studies in France.
 In 1978 she defended her doctoral thesis at the Sorbonne on the American Jewish novel, “Le roman juif américain: une écriture minoritaire” (The American-Jewish novel: a minority writing, published in French in 1980).
-She then went on to become a professor at Université Paris-VII Jussieu in Paris until 2001.
+She then went on to become a professor at Université Paris-VII Jussieu in Paris, where she worked until 2001.
 She taught American literature and founded the Center for Jewish-American Studies, which focuses on the various social, institutional, political and cultural aspects of American-Jewish society.
-Part of her research deals with the Yiddish-speaking intelligentsia in Europe and the United States at the turn of the century and the avant-garde publications that this community produced.
+Part of her research examines the Yiddish-speaking intelligentsia in Europe and the United States at the turn of the twentieth century and the avant-garde publications that community produced.

 Rachel Ertel chose American studies as her field because in it she saw the idea of a pluralist culture that gave its writers the possibility of preserving a distinct identity.
-She was the first to emphasize this fundamental distinction between American and French traditions, maintaining that France is a highly Jacobite and unifying country that erodes differences and does not allow Jewishness to be as explicitly included in its scope as does American literature.
+She was the first to emphasize this fundamental distinction between the American and French traditions, maintaining that France is a highly Jacobite and unifying country that erodes differences and does not allow Jewishness to be as explicitly included as it is in American literature.

-In tandem with her work as a translator, Rachel Ertel carried out a remarkable project which involved tracing the extensive historiography of genocide to a reflection on the annihilation of a language, which—in a term that has since gone down in history—became “nobody’s language.”
-For Rachel Ertel, the poetry of annihilation represents a unique literary territory that was characterized after genocide by an abundance of words unlike those of other fictional genres.
-The poetry of annihilation does not refer only to that written in the very places of extermination, but to any writing haunted by this abyss of history: poetry in which Rachel Ertel has attempted to bring together the many voices that stem from one single voice, from a sort of general narrator, considering the millions of voices annihilated by the Shoah as both individuals and from a collective perspective.
+In tandem with her work as a translator, Rachel Ertel carried out a remarkable project that involved tracing the extensive historiography of genocide back to a reflection on the annihilation of a language, which—in a term that has since gone down in history—became “nobody’s language.”
+For Ertel, the poetry of annihilation represents a unique literary territory characterized after genocide by an abundance of words unlike those of other fictional genres.
+The poetry of annihilation refers not only to that written in the very places of extermination, but also to any writing haunted by this abyss of history: poetry in which Ertel has attempted to bring together the many voices into a sort of general narrator, considering the millions of voices annihilated by the Shoah as both individuals and from a collective perspective.

-Of all her writings, her most recent work, Brasier des mots, published in 2003, is undeniably her most accomplished reflection on the question of the assassinated language.
-While it may be wishful thinking to speak today about the rebirth of Yiddish as a language or literature, one cannot fail to be struck by the uniquely contemporary emergence in France of works in which Judaism forms a tenuous part and on which the Holocaust—a fundamental event that granted the language a radically new status because of its inability to grasp such an extreme reality as the death camps, makes an indelible impression.
+Of all her writings, Brasier des mots, published in 2003, is undeniably Ertel’s most accomplished reflection on the question of the assassinated language.
+While speaking today about the rebirth of Yiddish as a language or literature may be wishful thinking, one cannot fail to be struck by the uniquely contemporary emergence in France of works in which Judaism forms a fragile part and on which the Holocaust, which granted to language a radically new status because of its inability to grasp such an extreme reality as the death camps, makes an indelible impression.
 In the work of writers such as Serge Doubrovsky or Patrick Modiano, the Holocaust is assimilated to become a sort of dybbuk that challenges both the imagination and writing, condemning the works to an undefined generic wandering.
-The heterogeneous form of Brasier des mots falls under this wider category of works by contemporary authors which history saved from extermination, but which nevertheless bear the mark of the insurmountable hold which the Holocaust has over writers.
+The heterogeneous form of Brasier des mots falls under this wider category of works by contemporary authors that history saved from extermination, but which nevertheless bear the mark of the insurmountable hold the Holocaust has over writers.

 Since 2003, Rachel Ertel has been the honorary president of the Yiddish Cultural Center in Paris, where Yiddish language and literature courses have been given for many years by Yitshak Niborski, the other great craftsman behind the preservation of Yiddish culture in France.